IPUMS Full Count Data (1790-1950)

 1790-1840 Household-level Full Count Data:

 The result of a collaboration and donations from both Ancestry.com and FamilySearch.
-For more information, see here.
+See more information on the 1790-1840 household-level full count data.

 Back to Top